 A water/wind proof jacket for days when there is a lot of spray.
 Many also prefer to wear waterproof footwear.
 A hat and sunglasses are essential, especially in summer.

 Food and drink

-Serve yourself tea and coffee as well as juice and biscuits are on board free of charge.
-Water is also available.
+Serve yourself tea and coffee as well as biscuits are on board.
+Please bring water with you as well as bite to eat.

 Sun Screen Sun block (15+) even in winter

 Monthly statistics for the Sydney & Wollongong trips

 Download and print a checklist to bring with you on the day.

 If in doubt about your “sea legs”, consult your doctor or pharmacist as to the remedies available.
 Remember you will be in the open ocean where the wave height and swell will rarely be minimal.
 Hints on how to prevent seasickness.